-- Do your research: You need to spend your time, effort, and energy weighing the pros and cons of the top 3 private schools in Burlington.
+- Do your research: You need to spend your time, effort, and energy weighing the pros and cons of the Art High Schools In Ontario.
 This will help you to select the right private school for your child.

 - Start your search right: The first key consideration for most parents should be to understand how far the private school is from where you stay.
 So, start your search right by Googling: “Schools near me.”
 This will allow you to capitalize on the power of local search.
 In fact, according to Google Trends, the term “Private schools near me k-12″ was the 11th most-searched term in 2022:

 - Plan to the T: The next logical step would be to plan and schedule your school tour in person.
-This will help you gauge the potential of the best schools in Burlington.
+This will help you gauge the potential of the private school you are looking at.
 Generally speaking, with every visit, you should be able to get more information on the private school.
 So, plan ahead and schedule your private school tour well in advance of your application deadlines.
 This will also provide you with the time needed to prepare for each school visit.

 - Ask the right questions: Here are some of the most important questions to ask when visiting a school: